Everest Base Camp Trek In November

 Coming last to the autumn season, November is far from the monsoonal rain and close to winter, which guarantees a pleasant trekking temperature in the Everest region.
 However, you should always keep in mind that temperature depends on the altitude.
 As you ascend to higher altitudes, you will feel a significant drop in temperature.

 Furthermore, with ample daylight averaging around 10 hours, you will experience mild temperatures during the day.
-The morning and nighttime can be quite chilling with some drop in temperature.
+The mornings and nights can be quite chilling, with a drop in temperature.

-As per past data, the temperature at lower elevations like Lukla will range between 6 and 13 degrees Celsius.
+According to past data, the temperature at lower elevations, such as Lukla, typically ranges between 6 and 13 degrees Celsius.
 The higher you elevate towards Namche Bazaar, the temperature will be hovering between 9 and 4 degrees Celsius.
-Likewise, the temperature in higher elevations like Lobuche and Gorak Shep can drop to minus, ranging between 3 and -11 degrees Celsius.
-Moreover, the light snowfall during the latter part of November can reduce the temperature, leading to a cold atmosphere in the higher elevations of the Everest region.
+Likewise, the temperature in higher elevations, such as Lobuche and Gorak Shep, can drop to minus, ranging between 3 and -11 degrees Celsius.
+Moreover, the light snowfall during the latter part of November can lower the temperature, resulting in a cold atmosphere in the higher elevations of the Everest region.

-The negative figure can make you quite worrisome but worry not.
+The negative figure can be quite worrisome, but worry not.
 Since November is the last month of autumn, winter will be knocking at the door of the Everest region.
-So, it is normal to hit minus degrees in the higher elevations.
-Hence, this is when your proper clothing choices and appropriate packing lists come into practice.
+Therefore, it is normal to experience temperatures below zero degrees in the higher elevations.
+So, this is when you have the right clothing choices and packing lists come into practice.

 Weather in the Everest Region During November